Michael-AUG/website/index.markdown

 </script>
 </html>

 My name is Michael and I live just south of Glasgow with my wife, Jackie, hail from Essex, and study Divinity at the University of Glasgow.
-I have been a preacher since 2018, and have been married to Jackie since 2021.
+I have been a preacher since 2015, and have been married to Jackie since 2021.

-In my studies I have a particular interest in Reformation Theology, Church History, Presbyterian Practice, the role of the Church in 21st century Scotland and what Neurodiversity means to Christianity.
+In my studies I have a particular interest in Reformation Theology, Church History, Presbyterian Practice, the role of the Church in 21st century Scotland and the role of Calvin's Doctors in Reformed Churches.
 My academic writing can be viewed on [my Academia page](https://glasgow.academia.edu/MichaelRJTopple).
 Alongside my studies, I am in the process of learning Gàidhlig (Scottish Gaelic) - *Fàilte gu mo làrach-lìn* - welcome to my website.

 I am a Fellow or Member of various Antiquarian and Theological Societies, and in my spare time enjoy [amateur radio](https://gm5aug.topple.scot), and driving my classic and vintage cars.